- DIVISION: Tracheophyta (vascular plants)

 Agriculture has taken over much of the jacaranda's native habitat, leading the IUCN to categorize this species as Vulnerable.
 On the other hand, the tree has naturalized in places far from its home.
 It is regarded as an invasive species in some areas because it out-competes the native plants.
 In South Africa, for example, trade in this species is prohibited, and planting a jacaranda requires special permission.

 Jacarandas line the edge of the Safari Park's parking lot.
-At the Zoo, you can see jacarandas on Fern Canyon Trail and near the reptile exhibits in Discovery Outpost.
+At the Zoo, you can see jacarandas on Fern Canyon Trail and near the reptile habitats in Discovery Outpost.